YourFavouriteOreo/VTT-Chat-Reactions/README.md

  - Adds Emoji Picker to Chat items / rolls
  - Loads Custom Emojis from a dedicated emoji folder and adds them to the picker
  - Loads Custom Emojis from "Emoji Packs" that can be installed as side modules (no scripting required)
+ - Adds Emoji Picker next to text  area for easy use of emojis in chat
+ - Adds Twemoji and Custom emojis to chat

 # Development Instructions From the Template:
 About Bundler: